spatie/laravel-event-sourcing/docs/using-aggregates/writing-your-first-aggregate.md

 When the limit is hit three times, we record another event `LoanProposed`.
 We could set up a reactor that listens for that event and sends the actual mail.

 If you want to toy around with this example, clone the [Larabank with aggregates](https://github.com/spatie/larabank-aggregates) example.

+## Want to know more?

+Aggregate roots are a crucial part in large applications.
+Our course, [Event Sourcing in Laravel](https://event-sourcing-laravel.com/) covers them in depth:

+- 11. Aggregate Roots
+- 12. State Management in Aggregate Roots
+- 13. Multi-Entity Aggregate Roots
+- 14. State Machines with Aggregate Entities